zzlin237/dco-benchmark/README.md

 ## Dataset

 1. Download and preprocess the datasets.
 For details, please see `./data/README.md`
+2. Preprocess the datasets to obtain DCO operator.
+For details, please see `./data/README.md`
-2. Index the datasets.
+3. Index the datasets.

 ```sh
 ./Construction/script/hnsw_batch.sh
 ./Construction/script/ivf_batch.sh
 ```

-## DCO

-* Preprocess the datasets to obtain DCO operator.
-For details, please see `./data/README.md`

 ## Test